Rethinking Post-Unlearning Behavior of Large Vision-Language Models: Introduction

-We argue that it is essential to engage in a more careful consideration of model behavior after unlearning, rather than relying solely on simple suppression when unlearning generative models such as LVLMs.
+We contend that post-unlearning model behavior, especially for generative models such as LVLMs, deserves more careful design beyond simple suppression.
 To this end, we introduce a new entity unlearning task for LVLMs.
 The goal of this task is to ensure that, when presented with an image containing an entity whose private information should be forgotten, the LVLM does not generate the entity's private details but instead focuses only on visually observable features such as hairstyle or clothing.
-This approach is distinct from previous unlearning tasks, which only aim to suppress unwanted outputs without providing meaningful alternatives.
+This task differs from previous unlearning tasks, which only aim to suppress unwanted outputs without providing meaningful alternatives.

 We also propose \textbf{\textsc{PUBG}}, a novel unlearning method with Post-Unlearning Behavior Guidance.
-Our approach explicitly guides the model’s post-unlearning responses toward a desired reference output distribution, while still suppressing information about the forget target.
-Specifically, we construct this reference distribution using a pre-unlearning LVLM with in-context prompting to leverage its strong instruction-following and in-context editing abilities~\cite{qi2024context, zheng2023can, pawelczyk2023context}.
-We then minimize the distance between the unlearned model's output distribution and the reference distribution when queried about forgotten targets.
-We empirically show that \textbf{\textsc{PUBG}} mitigates the \textit{Unlearning Aftermaths} suffered by existing unlearning methods, producing informative responses focused on visual features while preventing privacy violations.
+Our approach explicitly guides the model's post-unlearning responses toward a desired reference output distribution, while still suppressing information about the forget target.
+Specifically, we construct this reference distribution using a pre-unlearning LVLM with in-context prompting to leverage its strong instruction-following and in-context editing abilities~\citep{qi2024context, zheng2023can, pawelczyk2023context}.
+We then minimize the distance between the unlearned model's output distribution and the reference distribution when the model is queried about forgotten targets.
+We empirically show that \textsc{PUBG} mitigates the \textit{Unlearning Aftermaths} suffered by existing unlearning methods, producing informative responses focused on visual features while preventing privacy violations.